 Certainly, some migraine patients are finding that when using CBD for headaches or migraines it has helped reduce incidences of attacks.
-42 year old Claire from the UK has had migraines and daily headaches for twenty years, for which she was prescribed Triptans with varying efficacy.
-She decided to try CBD oil, and while she’s less than a month into trying it, so far the results look promising.
+Claire from the UK has had migraines and daily headaches for twenty years, for which she was prescribed Triptans with varying efficacy.
+She decided to give CBD oil for headaches a try, and so far the results look promising.

-“I have had no headache for 3 weeks and taken zero medication in that time,” says Claire.
-“My head has felt ‘fuzzy’ on occasions but no where on the level of a migraine.
+“I have had no headache for 3 weeks and taken zero medication in that time...My head has felt ‘fuzzy’ on occasions but no where on the level of a migraine.
 I used to suffer from visual disturbances and numbness on one side of my body during a migraine attack.
-Although I am somewhat nervous about shouting about the benefits after 3 weeks, I am optimistic that this is going to work long term.”
+Although I am somewhat nervous about shouting about the benefits after 3 weeks, I am optimistic that this is going to work long term.” - Claire, CBD user

 Lack of clinical evidence